ironmist45/tg-vps-bot/README.md

 ## Optional Dependencies

-- f2b-wrapper — required only for fail2ban commands (pls, see tool directory).
+- f2b-wrapper — required only for fail2ban commands (pls, see /tools directory).

 ## Philosophy